jeremytammik/tbc/a/1950_forge_data_days.md

 twitter:

-Forge Data Days, finally a chance to meet and learn live about Forge, the updated Revit 2023 developer's guide and a nice JoinGeometryUtils sample to obtaining closed loops for joined element parts in the #RevitAPI code @AutodeskForge @AutodeskRevit #bim #DynamoBim #ForgeDevCon https://autode.sk/joingeometryutils
+Forge Data Days, the updated Revit 2023 developer's guide and a nice JoinGeometryUtils sample to obtain closed loops for joined element parts in the #RevitAPI @AutodeskForge @AutodeskRevit #bim #DynamoBim #ForgeDevCon https://autode.sk/joingeometryutils

 Finally a chance to meet and learn live about Forge, the updated developer's guide and a nice <code>JoinGeometryUtils</code> sample
 &ndash; Revit 2023 developer's guide